 Gordon's use of rhythm syllables is a significant departure from tradition in terms of purpose, characteristics, and applications.
-The traditional role of rhythm syllables has been to assist in "counting"3 and "time keeping;" the purpose of rhythm syllables in Gordon's music learning theory is to facilitate audiation and the retention of rhythm patterns in long-term memory.3 Most rhythm syllables systems are based on note values, which causes them to be illogical from a functional point of view; Gordon's rhythm syllables are based on beat function, which gives them an internal logic within and among meters.
+The traditional role of rhythm syllables has been to assist in "counting" and "time keeping;" the purpose of rhythm syllables in Gordon's music learning theory is to facilitate audiation and the retention of rhythm patterns in long-term memory.3 Most rhythm syllable systems are based on note values, which causes them to be illogical from a functional point of view; Gordon's rhythm syllables are based on beat function, which gives them an internal logic within and among meters.
 Most rhythm syllable systems are inherently unmusical and cumbersome to apply; Gordon's syllables are characterized by an ease of articulation and the potential for musical expression.
-As should be expected, the application of Gordon's rhythm syllables in the classroom requires a familiarity with specified teaching techniques.
+As should be ex-

+Richard F. Grunow is Associate Professor of Music Education at Eastman School of Music in Rochester, New York.
+His research interests lie primarily in the area of beginning instrumental instruction. pected, the application of Gordon's rhythm syllables in the classroom requires a familiarity with specified teaching techniques.
 With the intent of providing a better understanding of important and controversial issues related to the use of rhythm syllables, the purpose of this article is to discuss the evolution of the rhythm syllable system associated with Gordon's music learning theory.
+The specific issues of rhythm learning and rhythm syllables will be preceded by brief information about the events that spawned Gordon's interest in developing a theory of how children learn music, and by information about the concept of audiation.